polkadot-js/api/docs/start/api.tx.subs.md

 Be aware that when a transaction status is `isFinalized`, it means it is included, but it may still have failed - for instance  if you try to send a larger amount that you have free, the transaction is included in a block, however from a end-user perspective the transaction failed since the transfer did not occur.
 In these cases a `system.ExtrinsicFailed` event will be available in the events array.
 (And a `system.ExtrinsicSuccess` in the transaction yielded no errors)

-## Understanding types
+## Complex transactions

-As has been very apparent in all the preceding sections, the management of types is what allows the API to ciommunicate with the node.
-Most values are in a [SCALE-encoded format](https://github.com/paritytech/parity-scale-codec) and the reponsibility of the  API is to encode and decode these.
-In the next section we will [take a look at what interfaces the API provides around types](types.basics.md).
+In many cases transactions can carry quite complex information, be it for passing objects or proposing changes.
+In the next section we will take a dive [into complex transactions, including those wrapped for sudo](api.tx.wrap.md).